KidPudel/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 For an overview of Kotlin scripting with examples, check out the talk [Implementing the Gradle Kotlin DSL](https://kotlinconf.com/2019/talks/video/2019/126701/) by Rodrigo Oliveira from KotlinConf'19.

+Or why you would choose Kotlin scripting over other options like bash for example, check out the talk [Better Than BASH: Scripting Kotlin](https://youtu.be/BHhp_1SGm64) by Ollie Hughes from SpringOne Platform 2019

 In this tutorial, you'll create a Kotlin scripting project that executes arbitrary Kotlin code with Maven dependencies.
 You'll be able to execute scripts like this: